 “Nothing,” Clark says.
 “You don’t have to request it.
 You don’t have to fill out a form.
 You don’t have to prove need.
-Everyone with essentially all categories of federal student loans will have essentially a payment holiday for six months.”
+Everyone with essentially all categories of federal student loans will have essentially a payment holiday.”

 But just because you’re not required to make payments for half a year doesn’t mean your debt is going away.